Architecture of Africa: Swahili States

 Farther south, increased trade with Arab merchants, and the development of ports, saw the birth of Swahili architecture.
 An outgrowth of indigenous Bantu settlements, one of the earliest examples is the Palace of Husuni Kubwa, lying west of Kilwa, built about 1245.
 As with many other early Swahili buildings, coral rag was the main construction material, and even the roof was constructed by attaching coral to timbers.
 The palace at Kilwa Kisiwani was a two-story tower, in a walled enclosure.
 Other notable structures from the period include the pillar tombs of Malindi and Mnarani in Kenya and elsewhere, originally made of coral rag, and later from stone.
 Later examples include Zanzibar's Stone Town, with its famous carved doors and the Great Mosque of Kilwa.

-A visitor in 1331 AD considered the Tanzanian city Kilwa to be of world class.
-He wrote that it was the “principal city on the coast the greater part of whose inhabitants are Zanj of very black complexion.”
-Later on he says that: “Kilwa is one of the most beautiful and well-constructed cities in the world.
-The whole of it is elegantly built.”
+A visitor in 1331 CE considered the Tanzanian city Kilwa to be of world class.
+He wrote that it was the "principal city on the coast the greater part of whose inhabitants are Zanj of very black complexion."
+Later on he says that: "Kilwa is one of the most beautiful and well-constructed cities in the world.
+The whole of it is elegantly built."